Dolomites Alta Via 1 Complete11 Days & 10 Nights 4.6 Read 22 reviews

-- Hiking high trails through the glowing peaks of the Dolomites
+- Hike the high trails through the peaks of the Dolomites

-- Enjoying warm hospitality and delicious Italian food in historic mountain ‘rifugios’
+- Enjoy warm hospitality and delicious Italian food in historic mountain ‘rifugios’

-- Visiting chic Cortina on arrival and Belluno at the end of your journey
+- Visit chic Cortina on arrival and Belluno at the end of your journey

-- Hearing the call of marmots in the Parco Nazionale delle Dolomiti Bellunesi
+- Hear the call of marmots in the Parco Nazionale delle Dolomiti Bellunesi

 - The sense of achievement in completing one of Europe’s classic long distance trails